PDM4AR/exercises/docs/06-collisionchecking.md

     radius: float
 ```

-You will implement the function `get_axes_cp` that takes as inputs a `Circle` *circ* and a `Polygon` *poly* and returns a list of Segments, which will represent the Axes.
+You will implement the function `get_axes_cp` that takes as inputs a `Circle` *circ* and a `Polygon` *poly* and returns a list of segments, which will represent the axes.

-Hint: Notice that the circle is a polygon with infinite number of edges.
+Hint: Notice that the circle is a polygon with an infinite number of edges.
 Fortunately we do not need to check all axes normal to the edges.
-It's sufficient to check the axes normal to the polygon edges plus ONE axis formed by the circle center and the closest vertice of the polygon.
+It's sufficient to check the axes normal to the polygon edges plus ONE axis formed by the circle center and the closest vertex of the polygon.

 The checker will not verify your implementation for this step, so we encourage that you do your own testing.